davidrayoussef/funcifyr/README.md

-F.compose() // creates new function from two functions F.curry() // turns a multi-param function into a series of one-param functions F.fill() // returns an array prefilled with a value F.flatten() // flattens multidimensional arrays F.fluentify() // used for method chaining
+F.compose() // creates new function from two functions F.curry() // turns a multi-param function into a series of one-param functions F.fill() // returns an array prefilled with a value F.flatMap() // runs a callback on nested arrays F.flatten() // flattens multidimensional arrays F.fluentify() // used for method chaining
 F.groupBy() // groups together related prop values from objects